siyasiyasiya/xrpl-lending-platform/README.md

 ## Core XRPL Features Utilized

-Our protocol doesn't just use the XRPL as a simple database; the ledger's unique, native features are the foundation of our security and trust model.
+This protocol doesn't just use the XRPL as a simple database; the ledger's unique, native features are the foundation of the security and trust model.

-*   **Native On-Chain Escrows:** We use `EscrowCreate` to lock user collateral directly on the ledger.
+*   **Native On-Chain Escrows:** I used `EscrowCreate` to lock user collateral directly on the ledger.
 This is a native smart contract that programmatically enforces the terms of the loan without the need for complex, custom-deployed contracts, making our protocol highly secure and efficient.

-*   **Atomic L1 Payments:** The core functions of our protocol—disbursing loans and processing repayments—are executed as `Payment` transactions.
-We use the ledger as the ultimate source of truth by verifying transaction hashes to confirm that value has been transferred before updating our internal state.
+*   **Atomic On-Ledge Payments:** The core functions of the protocol, disbursing loans and processing repayments, are executed as `Payment` transactions.
+I use the ledger as the ultimate source of truth by verifying transaction hashes to confirm that value has been transferred before updating our internal state.

 *   **On-Chain Data Anchoring (Memos):** Every significant transaction is tagged with on-chain metadata using the `Memos` field.
-This allows us to link on-chain activity (like a repayment) directly to off-chain records (like a specific `loanId`), making our protocol transparent and auditable.
+This allows the protocol to link on-chain activity (like a repayment) directly to off-chain records (like a specific `loanId`), making the protocol transparent and auditable.

 *   **Fast Transaction Finality (3-5 seconds):** The near-instant finality of the XRPL allows for a superior user experience.
 Loan disbursements and collateral releases are confirmed almost instantly, removing the uncertainty and long waiting periods common on other platforms.